SophieDufrane/celebrateit-platform/README.md

 #### Profile Avatar Not Rendering:

-- **Bug**: User avatars were not displaying in PostCards, NominationCards, or the profile header.
+- **Bug**: User avatars were not displaying in RecognitionCards, NominationCards, or the profile header.
 - **Cause**: The serializer output did not include the `profile_image` field, and the frontend components were not prepared to receive it.
 - **Fix**: Added `profile_image` to the relevant serializers (Posts, Nominations, Profiles) and updated frontend components (`PostHeader`, `RecognitionCard`, `NominationCard`) to fetch and display the image.